stacksgov/sips/sips/sip-015/sip-015-network-upgrade.md

 this SIP: one set for Stacked STX holders, one set for un-Stacked STX holders, and one set for miners.
 These critera are meant to broaden the set of participating users above and beyond what has been done in the past.
-In particular, users who do not Stack are invited to vote on this SIP, as ar users who Stack in pools.
+In particular, users who do not Stack are invited to vote on this SIP, as are users who Stack in pools.

 In all cases, voting will take place during reward cycles 46 and 47.
-This window is estimated to begin **starting November 10, 20222** and **ending December 8, 2022**.
+This window is estimated to begin **starting November 10, 2022** and **ending December 8, 2022**.

 ## For Stackers